-Based on the described methods in the state of the art in chapter 3, combined with the use case mapping to these methods in chapter 4 and 5, a generic solution can be formulated that fits within the ASIMOV context.
-In the next version of this report, this generic solution is being formulated.
+Based on the described methods in the state of the art in chapter 3, combined with the use case mapping to these methods in chapter 4 and 5, an overview can be created of the most important lessons learned.
+In this chapter, the most important lessons learned are written down, divided into pre-processing, post-processing, and variations.
+The chapter concludes with abstracts of two papers related to this deliverable.
+These papers are published as part of the ASIMOV project.